genomics-ngsCBMSO/ARAMIS/README.md

 correction.sh  -a PacBio.fasta -b Illumina.bam -i 0.5 -p prefix

 OPTIONS
-    -a  | --assembly_file     PacBio assembly in Fasta format (REQUIRED) -b  | --alignment_file    Input alignment in BAM (sorted) format (REQUIRED) -i  | --indel_fraction    Do not report indels at a position if the fraction of reads containing them is below this number FLOAT
+    -a  | --assembly_file   PacBio assembly in Fasta format (REQUIRED).
+    -b  | --alignment_file  Input alignment in BAM (sorted) format (REQUIRED).
+    -i  | --indel_fraction  Do not report indels at a position if the fraction of reads containing them is below FLOAT.
-    -pt | --picard_path       If picard.jar is not in the path /home/$USER , please indicate the correct path with this option
+    -pt | --picard_path     To indicate a different path for picard (default: dependencies folder).
-    -pl | --pilon_path        If pilon.jar is not in the path /home/$USER , please indicate the correct path with this option -w  | --warnings          Alternative pipeline after manual correction of indels flags as warning -p  | --prefix            Prefix for output files -h  | --help              Display help
+    -pl | --pilon_path      To indicate a different path for picard (default: dependencies folder).
+    -w  | --warnings        Alternative pipeline after manual correction of indels flags as warning.
+    -p  | --prefix          Prefix for output files (default: standard).
+    -f  | --force           Option to force recomputation from the beginning (default: Inactive).
+Must be added at the end.
+    -h  | --help            Display help.
+    -c  | --citation        Display citation.

 ```